-Tat Summary of Imp ole 1-2 acts and Mitigation Impacts significance Before Mitigation Mitigation Measures Significance After Mitigation procedures are followed at all times. c.
-PG&E shall comply with local, state, and federal regulations related to the bulk storage and management of fuels. tion, operation and maintenance, vities associated with the cult in the generation of dust and on workers to airborne o, total petroleum hydrocarbons, emivolatile organic carbons] il of the project site or that determine to be in the soil Potentially Significant Mitigation Measure HAZ-2: Before initiating ground- disturbing operations, a health and safety plan shall be developed and implemented by qualified environmental professionals to ensure health and safety plan start this stage of the possible to prepare the health and safety plan at this stage of the planning process because final construction plans and other design documents have not been finalized in sufficient detail.
-However, at a minimum, the health and safety plan shall include procedures to mitigate potential hazards, and such procedures shall include the use of PPE, measures that provide protection from physical hazards, measures that provide protection from physical hazards may be present at the site, decontamination procedures, and worker and health and safety monitoring criteria to be implemented during construction.
-The worker health and safety plan shall include protective measures and PPE that are specific to the conditions of concern and meet the requirements of the U.S. Occupational Safety and Health Administration's (OSHA's) construction safety requirements, appropriate training and recordance with OSHA requirements, appropriate training and recordence with OSHA requirements, appropriate training and the construction workers and all workers shall be certified by a Certified Industrial Hygienist in accordance with OSHA are blans, which will be kept on the construction site at all times.
-Worker safety training shall occur prior to initiation of ground disturbing activities.
-Training shall occur prior to initiation of ground disturbing activities.
-Training shall occur prior to initiation of ground disturbing activities.
-Training shall provide written acknowledgement that the solis management plan (discus Less than Significant
+AECOM Summary January 1 Table 1-2 Summary of Impacts and Mitigation AECOM Summary January 18, 2011 Impacts Significance Before Mitigation Mitigation Measures Significance After Mitigation Topo 1-62 Impact HAZ-2: Construction, operation and maintenance, and decommissioning activities associated with the proposed project could result in the generation of dust and the exposure of construction workers to airborne contaminants [e.g., Cr(VI), total petroleum hydrocarbons, volatile organic carbons, semivolatile organic carbons] determined to be in the soil of the project site or that further investigation may determine to be in the soil Potentially Significant a.
+Fueling areas and maintenance areas would be supplied with proper secondary containment and spill response equipment. b.
+PG&E shall develop fueling SOP protocols and a contingency plan that would be implemented at all fueling areas on site.
+The SOPs shall describe the procedures for properly storing and handling fuel on-site, the required equipment and procedures for spill containment, required PPE, and the measures to be used to reduce the likelihood of releases or spills during fueling or vehicle maintenance activities.
+Potential measures include but are not limited to, fuel storage in bermed areas, performing vehicle maintenance in paved and bermed areas, and availability of spill kits for containment and cleanup of petroleum releases.
+The field manager in charge of construction and decommissioning activities shall be responsible for ensuring that these procedures are followed at all times. c.
+PG&E shall comply with local, state, and federal regulations related to the bulk storage and management of fuels.
+Mitigation Measure HAZ-2: Before initiating ground-disturbing operations, a health and safety plan shall be developed and implemented by qualified environmental professionals to ensure health and safety precautions are being met.
+It is not possible to prepare the health and safety plan at this stage of the planning process because final construction plans and other design documents have not been finalized in sufficient detail.
+However, at a minimum, the health and safety plan shall include procedures to mitigate potential hazards, and such procedures shall include the use of PPE, measures that provide protection from chemical hazards that may be present at the site, decontamination procedures, and worker and health and safety monitoring criteria to be implemented during construction.
+The worker health and safety plan shall include protective measures and PPE that are specific to the conditions of concern and meet the requirements of the U.S. Occupational Safety and Health Administration's Less than Significant